Stephen Angulalik: Personal life

 In 1967, Angulalik and Ekvana moved to Cambridge Bay, sent their children to the local school, and spent most of the year in a settled existence, but every summer, they returned to Perry River.
 Unlike other adults, Angulalik could neither read or write Inuktitut.

-He enjoyed photography, however, owning cameras and photographic equipment.
+He enjoyed photography, owning cameras and photographic equipment.
 His photos are part of a collection at the Canadian Museum of History Ottawa.